Toronto-Data/intial_web_site/docs/hackathons/December_2025_hackathon copy.md

 ## The Challenge

 Build AI-powered customer segmentation tools for e-commerce platforms that help small businesses understand their customers, identify high-value segments, and personalize marketing efforts.
+Testing this.

 ## Results & Impact